richardjm/voron-parts/voron-2.4/FilamentLatch/README.md

 ## Parameters

-Make your custom hinges you can modify the parameters in the cad - via Modify -> Change Parameters.
+To make your own custom hinges you can modify the parameters in the cad - via Modify -> Change Parameters.
 Removing the logo just requires you to supress the logo extrusion (last extrusion in the first group).

 Changing these parameters to extremes may either not work or require fixups of chamfers and fillets, or even the primary sketch.